objektwerks/finagle/README.md

 Finagle
 -------
->Finagle http and thrift client/server tests.
+>Finagle http and thrift clients, servers and tests.

 JDK
 ---